ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter10.md

 Kneeling in front of Wèi WúXiàn, Lán WàngJī replied while rolling up Wèi WúXiàn’s trouser leg, “That guqin is not mine.
 It’s yours.”

-Wèi WúXiàn wasn’t sure which fact was more surprising; was it because the white guqin actually belonged to him, or because Lán WàngJī crouched down on one knee in front of him for the sake of applying the ointment on his leg?
+Wèi WúXiàn wasn’t sure which fact was more surprising; was it because the white guqin was his, or because Lán WàngJī crouched down on one knee in front of him for the sake of applying the ointment on his leg?

 “Lán Zhàn, there’s no need for you to do that.
 I’m fine; I’m really fine,” implored Wèi WúXiàn.

 Lán WàngJī took no heed of his request.
 He held Wèi WúXiàn’s calf, applied the salve upon the spot of the wound, and then began to massage the area of the injury.

-Wèi WúXiàn then took a look at his leg.
+Wèi WúXiàn then glanced at his leg.
 There was no trace of the injury or scar, just a small red blotch.

-Lán WàngJī then gathered his spiritual power into his fingers until some blue light began to emit from his fingertips, then he softly pressed on the blotch.
+Lán WàngJī then channelled his spiritual power to his fingers until blue light began to emit from his fingertips, then he softly pressed on the blotch.

 As a result, the ointment quickly melted and got absorbed into Wèi WúXiàn’s skin.